europaphp/skeleton/readme.markdown

     Loader::map('\MyNamespace\MyClass', '/path/to/MyNamespace/MyClass.php');

 The loader will first look for a class in the mapping and load the corresponding file if it is found.
 If not, it will go through the load paths and attempt to find it there.
-This is useful if need to specify a handful of mappings for the most commonly used classes and don't really care if the stragglers are searched for in the load paths.
+This is useful if you need to specify a handful of mappings for the most commonly used classes and don't really care if the stragglers are searched for in the load paths.
 In all reality, this will be a micro-optimization for a lot of applications.
 For some, though, it could make all the difference.

 ### Autoloading